sanjitcodes/Stress-test-CP/README.md

 # Stress-test-CP

-This tool generates `infinite` test cases and runs it against the brute force and optimized code (the one to be submit on Online Judge).
-It will stop when the outputs of both the code differs, or if the optimized code is correct, you may `manually stop` after n test cases as per your wish.
+This tool generates <b>infinite</b> test cases and runs it against the brute force and optimized code (the one to be submit on Online Judge).
+It will stop when the outputs of both the code differs, or if the optimized code is correct, you may <b>manually stop</b> after n test cases as per your wish.

 ## Requirements
 1. g++ compiler `(here g++10 with c++17)`